Paper Is People: Decolonizing Global Paper Cultures

 Paper Is People Workshops

-All skill levels are welcome to join these special visiting artists for workshops that pair traditional methodologies with contemporary sensibilities.
+Workshops for all skill levels were offered by special visiting artists in conjunction with the exhibition that paired traditional methodologies with contemporary sensibilities.

 Indo-Islamic Papermaking